can tailor content to yourself and give you the best possible experience.

 Representing the profession

 AIA’s engagement with government, standard setters, regulators and other stakeholders forms an integral part of the services that we provide for members and ensures that we remain at the forefront of the profession by shaping its future.
 Through consultation, lobbying and partnerships AIA has been successful in ensuring that members’ voices are heard and provide feedback and comment on all areas that impact on our members working environment, ensuring that best practice is maintained.
-AIA is present on many forums and committees including HMRC's Agent Support Group, Working Together, the Joint VAT Consultative Committee and the Accountancy Anti Money Laundering Supervisors' Group, Anti Money Laundering Supervisors Forum, The Intelligence Sharing Expert Working Group and the Companies House Stakeholders Forum.
+AIA is present on many forums and committees including HMRC's Agent Support Group, Working Together, the Joint VAT Consultative Committee and the Accountancy Anti Money Laundering Supervisors' Group, Anti Money Laundering Supervisors Forum, The Intelligence Sharing Expert Working Group, the All Party Parliamentary Group on Taxation and the Companies House Stakeholders Forum.

 Raising the standard